San Marcos Growers LogoSan Marcos Growers

 Dioon edule (Cycad) - This is a slow growing cycad with 3 to 5 foot long feathery frond-like foliage.
 New growth is a soft blue-gray maturing to shiny green.
 Foliage arches out of a half foot wide and three feet tall trunk.
 It can achieve 8 feet in height and 6 feet in spread.
 Male and female cones are produced at maturity on separate plants, dioecious.
 It does its best in part sun.
 Water regularly.
 It is hardy to at least 18 degrees F.

-This information about Dioon edule displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Dioon edule displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]